 Use the free Pulse app for iOS or Android to control light dimming and sound volume.
 You can also launch media players like Pandora and Spotify directly from the mobile app.

 Want to move beyond streaming music from your mobile device?
 You can add your existing subwoofer to enhance the bass of your Pulse sound system using the Pulse Amp.
-With the Pulse Link, you can play sound from your TV or another non-iOS or non-Android device.
+With the Pulse Link [No Longer Available], you can play sound from your TV or another non-iOS or non-Android device.